QCBSRworkshops/QCBSRworkshops.github.io/content/english/faq.md

 provident omnis mollitia ipsa.
 Asperiores vero rem cum minima voluptas, vitae magni accusantium quae.
 Sed, expedita, ad.

-**I instructed or developed content for the QCBS R Workshop Series, but have not yet received my LeaDA.
+**I instructed or developed content for the QCBS R Workshop Series, but have not yet received my Learning and Development Award (LeaDA).
 What should I do?**

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Voluptas iusto, alias, tempora fuga quam eveniet neque excepturi aliquid.
-Eligendi, mollitia.
+LeaDA are processed according to several steps outlined in our [Presenter and Developer Protocol](https://qcbsrworkshops.github.io/presenter-developer-protocol/payment-en.html).
+Please ensure that you have completed all the  steps required for your institution and affiliation status.
+If you do not receive any notification that your payment is being processed within a maximum of 45 days, please contact Dr. Elina (<helen.elina@mcgill.ca>), the Administrative Associate of the QCBS, to follow up on your award request.

 **Who can I contact if I have suggestions, concerns, or more questions?**